Skip to main content

 • What is Vacant to Vibrant?

-Our Vacant to Vibrant scheme aims to reduce vacancy, address dereliction and support local independent businesses in the city centre and across Belfast.
+Our Vacant to Vibrant scheme aims to reduce vacancy, address dereliction and support local independent businesses in Belfast.
+The city centre scheme is closed to applications.
+The citywide scheme is still open to applications.

 The scheme provides capital grants to incentivise and support property owners and potential occupiers in bringing vacant properties back into use in local neighbourhoods and the city centre.